RetroReversing/retroReversing/pages/general/Creating a new reversing emulator.md

 ```

 ## Add specific functions for your console
 In the libRetroReversing submodule duplicate a  file called `./console/DummyConsole.cpp` and name it after your console e.g `Saturn.cpp`.
+This needs to match the ConsoleName exactly as you defined it earlier in step 4.1.

 This file will be the main interface that will hold the custom code for your specific emulator.